Wilhelm Heering

 Wilhelm Christian August Heering (6 September 1876, Altona - 26 May 1916, Verdun) was a German botanist.

-He studied natural sciences at the universities of Munich, Halle and Kiel, receiving his doctorate in 1899.
+He studied natural sciences at the Ludwig-Maximilians-Universität München, the University of Halle, and Kiel University, receiving his doctorate in 1899.
 While a student, he began expansion of a herbarium that was formerly maintained by apothecary Johann Jacob Meyer from 1812 to 1834.
 The herbarium is now kept at the botanical institute of the University of Hamburg.

-Beginning in 1899 he focused on studies of freshwater algae, providing information on a wide variety of algae found in the Eppendorfer Moor.
-In 1902 he began teaching classes at a secondary school in Ottensen, and in 1909 became associated with the Schleswig-Holstein provincial office for nature conservation.
-From 1911 he worked as a research assistant at the Botanical State Institute in Hamburg, during which time he also conducted lectures at the Colonial Institute.
+Beginning in 1899, he focused on studies of freshwater algae, providing information on a wide variety of algae found in the Eppendorfer Moor.
+In 1902, he began teaching classes at a secondary school in Ottensen, and in 1909 became associated with the Schleswig-Holstein provincial office for nature conservation.
+From 1911, he worked as a research assistant at the Botanical State Institute in Hamburg, during which time he also conducted lectures at the Colonial Institute.
 While serving as a deputy officer in World War I, he died on the Western Front in May 1916.

-As a taxonomist he circumscribed numerous species within the botanical genus Baccharis.
+As a taxonomist, he circumscribed numerous species within the botanical genus Baccharis.